tomekmarchi/Acid/README.md

 Model, Define & Module
 -----------------------
-Acid is built around a everything is a model system.
+In Acid everything is a model (Simple plain objects).
 Models can be "define" which are compiled models for immediately available objects.
 Models can also be "modules" which are asynchronously compiled models with built-in import capabilities.
 Modules can have various files,models and JS objects that are loaded on the fly and compiled into the final model.

 JS